conanmercer/conanmercer.github.io/_posts/2021-04-14-mediaserver1.md

 <img
     src="{{site.baseurl}}/assets/minified/images/computer/serverload.svg"
-    alt="triangle with all three sides equa"
     height="900"
     width="600" />

 <h2>Power Savings</h2>

-I live in Spain and the current price of electricity is 0,170105 €/kWh.
+The current price of electricity where I live is 0,170105 €/kWh.
 <br>
 By using WoL and putting the server to sleep for most of the day, on average this saves 188€ on the electric bill per year.